Some say that medically induced labor should be avoided at all costs since it increases the risks for both mom and baby.

 The medication used is synthetic oxytocin, called Pitocin.
 It is given through an intravenous drip.
 What Pitocin does is to mimics the body’s natural oxytocin, which is otherwise the hormone starting and continuing the contractions.

 To speed up the process, the doctor may also make a small tearing of the water bag.
-This may lead to a speed up of the birthing process.
+This may lead to a speed-up of the birthing process.

-Induced labor, if successful, is often faster than a natural labor due to the medication used.
+Induced labor, if successful, is often faster than natural labor due to the medication used.
 This may sound nice, but it also means that it may be more painful.
 If you or your baby is at risk, this is a low cost for securing your health, but always ask WHY if induction is proposed by your doctor.

-On the other hand, it can be great, calm and completely normal too!
+On the other hand, it can be great, calm, and completely normal too!

-When should it be avoided?If the induction is merely planned for convenience reasons, rather than safety, think twice.
+If the induction is merely planned for convenience reasons, rather than safety, think twice.
 Is there any way the dad to be can change his work schedule?
 Can grandma come and live with you?
-Can you make sure you have a car that can take you to hospital quickly?
+Can you make sure you have a car that can take you to the hospital quickly?

 Do what you can to avoid induced labor for other reasons than safety due to both the health risks and the risks of a less pleasant birth experience.

 Well the first and most obvious question to ask is of course why.
-And make sure you really understand his answer!
+And make sure you really understand his or her answer!

 Secondly a good follow up question is what if we don’t?
-If it is not an acute situation, you might want to wait for a few days at least, to increase the chances of a natural childbirth.
+If it is not an acute situation, you might want to wait for a few days at least, to increase the chances of natural childbirth.

 Third, ask how the induction will be done and what the options are.
 As explained above, medical induction can be carried out in different ways and it is important that you understand how this is planned to happen, and what to expect from it.

-At the same time you may want to discuss general pain relief, since induced labor can sometimes be very strong and medical pain relief can be needed.
+At the same time, you may want to discuss general pain relief, since induced labor can sometimes be very strong and medical pain relief can be needed.

-Video on inducing laborBelow follows a short video with a doctor explaining different ways to medically induce labor.
+Below follows a short video with a doctor explaining different ways to medically induce labor.